 When compiling something like this website, a number of different resources come into play.
 Over the years some authors have invested considerable time and resources of their own in researching and cataloging who the various pueblo artists are (were), where they are (were), what they made, what awards they have won, who they are related to, etc. It's not an easy undertaking as so much of the data is essentially contained as "oral history."
-That said, there are some very reliable and reputable sources available for those who chose to dig deeper into the subject of Puebloan pottery.
+That said, there are some reputable and reliable sources available for those who chose to dig deeper into the subject of Puebloan pottery.

 In my creation of this website, I have relied heavily on the photos and data of Andrea Fisher Fine Pottery of Santa Fe, NM, as they present what are most likely the largest and best photos of the pottery that has passed through their business.
 I also know that most of the folks who work there have many years of museum training behind them and they know what Pueblo pottery is about.
 I have used other resources to a lesser extent and those are attributed below or on the pages where they are used.

 My text for this website has come from collecting tidbits of data from all across the web and from many of the artists themselves in face-to-face situations.
 That collection/compilation process has shown me the need for a website such as this because so many purveyors of Southwestern Pueblo pottery on the web have simply copy-pasted all their biographical data about the artists, oftentimes using books compiled 20 or more years ago that were based on questionable data collection methods.
 When it comes to family trees and who an artist most likely is (was), some of those books are simply wrong.
 And so many who have copied that data have tried to dress it up a bit, only to muddy the waters further.
 My effort here has been to clear the waters a bit and raise the bar for those who present information in this field.

 - Ancient Nations